avinashumeshsarma/med-rem/README.md

 # Medicine Reminder
-A Mobile Application for medication reminder, based on a project of the course Software Engineering in Poltitecnico Di Milano, Italy.
+A Mobile Application for medication reminder, based on a project under the course of Software Engineering in Poltitecnico Di Milano, Italy.